Content inventory and audit

 - Content type (policy, service, etc.)

 They're usually a large table or set of tables built in Excel or Word that are regularly updated.
 It's helpful to list each page or asset in its own row, with important information in columns.
 This allows you to easily see everything you have and plan your next steps.
 Include a column identifying how often you'll review the content and then set reminders in your calendar.

 You can use our content inventory template or create your own.

 When to create a content inventory

 A content audit is the process of reviewing each page and asset in your inventory for accuracy, duplication and relevance.
-It will help you manage your content and determine what needs to be updated, replaced, archived, merged or kept as-is.
+It will help you manage content and determine what needs to be updated, replaced, archived, merged or kept as-is.
 It may also identify where new content is needed.

-Audit content to confirm it meets Web Content Standards.
+Make sure to regularly audit content to confirm it meets Web Content Standards.

 When to audit content